rdmorganiser/rdmo-docs/docs/configuration/projects.md

 ## Auto-Save

-By default, users need to save their input in the interview explicitely using the save button.
-With the `PROJECT_QUESTIONS_AUTOSAVE` can be configured:
+By default, users need to save their input in the interview explicitly using the save button.
+This behavior can be changed adding the `PROJECT_QUESTIONS_AUTOSAVE` entry to your configuration.

 ```python
 PROJECT_QUESTIONS_AUTOSAVE = True
 ```

-With this setting, all input **except typing into text or textarea fields** will be saved on the server immediately.
-This comprises, e.g. using the Navigation, radio buttons, checkboxes.
+With this setting, all input **except typing into text or text area fields** will be saved on the server immediately.
+This comprises, e.g. using the Navigation, radio buttons, check boxes.

 ## Project tasks and views